Hands on: Microsoft Surface Headphones review

 While we only had the time to listen to one song, Michael Jackson’s “Rock With You” (one of his oft-forgotten hits), we’re awfully impressed by the audio quality put forth by these headphones.
 Plus, the volume range is decent, with just 50% being enough to drown out the din of Microsoft’s recent press event – no noise cancelling needed.

+However, it's clear that the noise cancelling on offer is robust.
+We could hear the microphone tuning to the ambient noise as we turned the dial.
+There's definitely a sweet spot for most environments, and it's easy to reach by ear.

 We were also able to test out the hands-free Cortana functionality, which while just fine in execution leaves us with a big question.
-Just what about this Cortana support is built-in when you can set any device that Cortana is installed on to listen for your voice uttering the ‘Hey, Cortana’ command?
+Just what about this Cortana support is built-in when Cortana installed onto any device will actively listen for ‘Hey, Cortana’ commands?

 Sure, the four beam-forming mics on the headphones must help with voice recognition, but to say that Cortana is built into these headphones seems misleading.
-By comparison, the aforementioned Bose headphones require a button press on the ear cups that conjures up supported digital assistants, but even there the ‘built-in’ nature is dubious anyway when those assistants, too, can listen for your voice automatically.
+By comparison, the aforementioned Bose headphones also feature a button on the ear cups that conjures up supported digital assistants.
+But once again the ‘built-in’ digital assistant support is unnecessary when those assistants, too, can listen for your voice automatically.

 At any rate, you’re bound to be pleased by the performance put forth by these headphones, which should help justify the price a bit for those diehard Microsoft fans out there.